How many labelers do you have? A closer look at gold-standard labels: Introduction

 \paragraph{Improved performance using multiple labels for well-specified models} As in our discussion above, our main approach to highlighting the import of multiple labels is through asymptotic characterization of the estimators~\eqref{eq:maximum-likelihood}--\eqref{eq:logistic-majority} and similar estimators.
 We begin this in Section~\ref{sec:well-sepcified-mod} by focusing on the particular case that the labelers follow a logistic model.
 As specializations of our major results to come, we show that the multi-label MLE~\eqref{eq:maximum-likelihood} is calibrated and enjoys faster rates of convergence (in $m$) than the majority-vote estimator~\eqref{eq:logistic-majority}.
 The improvements depend in subtle ways on the particulars of the underlying distribution, and we connect them to Mammen-Tsybakov-type noise conditions in Propositions~\ref{prop:lowd-maximum-likelihood} and~\ref{prop:lowd-majority-vote-m-noise}.
 In ``standard'' cases (say, Gaussian features), the improvement scales as $\sqrt{m}$; for problems with little classification noise, the majority vote estimator becomes brittle (and relatively slower), while the convergence rate gap decreases for noisier problems.

 \paragraph{Robustness of majority-vote estimators} Nonetheless, our results also evidence support for majority vote estimators of the form~\eqref{eq:logistic-majority}.
 Indeed, in Section~\ref{sec:mis-spec} we provide master results and consequences that hold for both well- and mis-specified losses, which highlight the robustness of the majority vote estimator.
-While MLE-type estimators~\eqref{eq:maximum-likelihood} enjoy faster rates of convergence when the model is correct, these rates break down, in ways we make precise when the model is mis-specified; in contrast, majority-vote-type estimators~\eqref{eq:logistic-majority} maintain their (not quite optimal) convergence guarantees, yielding $\sqrt{m}$-rate improvements.
+While MLE-type estimators~\eqref{eq:maximum-likelihood} enjoy faster rates of convergence when the model is correct, these rates break down when the model is mis-specified in ways we make precise; in contrast, majority-vote-type estimators~\eqref{eq:logistic-majority} maintain their (not quite optimal) convergence guarantees, yielding $\sqrt{m}$-rate improvements even under mis-specification, suggesting practical value of cleaning data when modeling uncertainty is impossible.

+\paragraph{Fundamental limits of majority vote} In Section~\ref{sec:lower-bound}, we develop fundamental limits for estimation given only majority vote labels $(X, \majY)$.
+We start with a simple result that any estimator based on majority vote aggregation cannot generally be calibrated.
+Leveraging local asymptotic minimax theory, we also provide lower bounds for estimating the direction $u\opt$ and parameter $\theta\opt$ given majority vote labels, which coincide with our results in Section~\ref{sec:well-sepcified-mod}.
+These results highlight both (i) that cleaned labels necessarily force slower convergence in the number of labelers $m$ and (ii) the robustness of majority-vote-based estimators: even with a mis-specified link function, they achieve rate-optimal convergence for procedures receiving only cleaned labels $\majY$.

-\paragraph{Semi-parametric approaches} The final theoretical component of the paper is to put the pieces together: in Section~\ref{sec:semi-param} we show how to achieve the best of both worlds via semi-parametric approaches.
-We highlight two applications.
+\paragraph{Semi-parametric approaches} The final theoretical component of the paper (Section~\ref{sec:semi-param}) provides an exemplar approach that puts the pieces together and achieves efficiency via semi-parametric approaches.
+While not the main focus of the paper, we highlight two applications.
 In the first, we use an initial estimator to fit a link function, then produce a refined estimator minimizing the induced semiparametric loss and recovering efficient estimation.
 In the second, we highlight how our results provide potential insights into existing crowdsourcing techniques by leveraging a blackbox crowdsourcing algorithm providing measures of labeler reliability to achieve (optimal) estimates.

+\paragraph{Experimental evaluation} Our theoretical results predict two outcomes: first, that \emph{if} the model has fidelity to the labeling process, then using all noisy labels should yield better estimates than procedures using cleaned labels, and second, that majority vote estimators should be more robust.
+In Section~\ref{sec:experiments}, we therefore provide real and semi-synthetic experiments that corroborate the theoretical predictions; the experiments also highlight a need, which some researchers are now beginning to address~\cite{GadreEtAl23}, for more applied development of actual datasets, so that we can more carefully evaluate the downstream consequences of filtering, cleaning, and otherwise manipulating the data we use to fit our models.